-Disable firmware features not needed for productive operation to reduce the size of the firmware:
+Disable firmware features not needed for the productive operation to reduce the size of the firmware:

 - 1. In IGEL Setup, go to System > Firmware Customization > Features. - 2.
 Disable features not needed in your environment. - 3.
-Activate your settings with Apply or OK. - 4.
+Save your settings with Apply or OK. - 4.
 Reboot the device. - 5.
-Update the device.

-() Use profiles with UMS in order to deactivate features on a group of devices.
+Update the device. - () Use profiles in order to deactivate features on a group of devices.
+For details on profiles, see Profile.